Cost of solar panels in Iowa (2025)

 How to save money on solar panels in Iowa

-The federal solar investment tax credit (ITC) is currently the best financial incentive for going solar in Iowa.
+Solar incentives in Iowa include a 100% sales tax exemption on solar photovoltaics (PV panels).
+The federal solar investment tax credit (ITC) is still the best financial incentive for most homeowners going solar.
 The ITC credits 30% of the system’s total cost — including equipment, labor and permits — toward what you owe on federal income taxes.

 For example, if you spend $10,000 installing a solar panel system, the ITC is worth $3,000.
 If you owe $15,000 in taxes, the credit reduces your debt to $12,000.
 The ITC only offsets your tax liability; you can't take advantage of it if you don’t owe taxes in the first place.